mccoylstevens/docs/content/manuals/engine/install/linux-postinstall.md

 These optional post-installation procedures describe how to configure your Linux host machine to work better with Docker.
 ## Manage Docker as a non-root user
 The Docker daemon binds to a Unix socket, not a TCP port.
 By default it's the `root` user that owns the Unix socket, and other users can only access it using `sudo`.
 The Docker daemon always runs as the `root` user.
 If you don't want to preface the `docker` command with `sudo`, create a Unix group called `docker` and add users to it.
 When the Docker daemon starts, it creates a Unix socket accessible by members of the `docker` group.
 On some Linux distributions, the system automatically creates this group when installing Docker Engine using a package manager.
-In that case, there is no need for you to manually create the group.
+In that case, there is no need for him manually create the group.

 <!-- prettier-ignore -->